BanStereoSet: A Dataset to Measure Stereotypical Social Biases in LLMs for Bangla: Dataset Creation

 We created a \textit{fill-in-the-blank} type dataset for Bangla using several sources.
 The StereoSet \cite{nadeem2021stereoset} dataset provided data for our race, gender, religion, and profession bias categories.
 We derived our beauty, beauty in profession, and ageism bias categories from \citeposs{kamruzzaman-etal-2024-investigating} bias detection dataset, hereafter referred to as the GenAssocBias dataset.
 The caste bias category was adopted from the IndiBias dataset \cite{sahoo2024indibias}.
 We freshly curated the data for our regional bias category.
 For StereoSet, we only consider the intrasentence subset as it holds the same structure as GenAssocBias.
 The `profession' category in StereoSet represents general stereotypical biases associated with professions (e.g., `Most engineers are Chinese'), while the `beauty in profession' category from GenAssocBias explores the relationship between perceived beauty and professional status (e.g., `He looks unattractive; he must be a dishwasher').

-We translated the English sentences into Bangla using GPT-4, using few-shot learning to enhance the accuracy of the translations.
-After translating the sentences to Bangla, four native Bangla-speaking annotators, fluent in English as well, reviewed each translation for accuracy.
+We translated the English sentences into Bangla using GPT-4, incorporating few-shot examples to guide the translation process.
+After translating the sentences to Bangla, four native Bangla-speaking annotators, fluent in English as well, reviewed each translation for accuracy (see \Cref{app:data_annotation} for more details).
 Incorrect translations were appropriately modified.
 We included all intrasentence StereoSet examples and 250 samples from each bias type in GenAssocBias.
 We used only the caste-related examples from IndiBias.